-Note to Readers: Introducing children to simple self-soothing yoga poses is fun, empowering and aids kids with healthy sleep.
+Note to Readers: Introducing children to simple self-soothing yoga poses is fun, empowering and helps kids sleep better.
 One of my favorite for relaxation is Child’s Pose (pictured below).
 It is incredibly calming and comforting.
 Children can even be taught to use hand or finger mudras (yoga for the hands) to manage their energy during school or social situations when they feel over-stimulated or angry.
 Many thanks to Donna for helping parents reduce bedtime stress with yoga.

 by Donna Freeman